microsoft/staticstaging/docs/index.md

 In SHFL, you can encapsulate shaders just by wrapping them in functions.
 Since shader programs are first-class values, this works without any special consideration:

     def solid(pos: Float3 Array, model: Mat4, color: Vec3)
-      vtx s<
+      vertex s<
         gl_Position = projection * view * model * vec4(pos, 1.0);
-        frag s<
+        fragment s<
           gl_FragColor = vec4(color, 1.0);
         >
       >;

 This function, `solid`, takes the vertex position array and model-space matrix for the object it will draw along with the color to use as a red/green/blue vector.
 The global `projection` and `view` matrices come from closed-over state.
-Passing the shader to the `vtx` intrinsic binds it and its associated uniforms and attributes.
+Passing the shader to the `vertex` intrinsic binds it and its associated uniforms and attributes.

 Here's [a more complete example][example-objects] that uses a function-wrapped shader to draw two different objects.